 - 60 g (2.10 oz) of sliced carrots

-- ½ of a red bell pepper—diced
+- ½ of diced red bell pepper

-- ½ of a green bell pepper—diced
+- ½ of diced green bell pepper

-- ½ of a yellow bell pepper—diced
+- ½ of diced yellow bell pepper

 - ½ – ¾ of fresh diced chili pepper

-- 3 cloves of garlic – diced
+- 3 cloves of diced garlic

-- 1 tomato—diced
+- 1 diced tomato

 - 1 tablespoon of sour cream

-- 2–3 tablespoons of cognac (OR) wine
+- 2–3 tablespoons of Cognac OR Wine

 - 3 tablespoons of sunflower oil

-- Ground cloves
+- ground cloves

-- 1 l (33.8 oz) of water
+- 1 l (1.05 qt) of water

-- 1–2 tablespoons of potato starch (OR) corn starch
+- 1–2 tablespoons of potato starch OR corn starch

-Preparation of German goulash-beef stew:
+Preparation of German Goulash Beef Stew:

 The cooking time may differ, depending on the type of meat used.
 After 1.5 hours, use a fork to test the meat.
-If it gets stuck on the fork, it needs more cooking time.
-If the meat is loose and falls off the fork, it’s ready.
+If the meat sticks to the fork, it needs additional cooking time.
+If the meat is loose and falls off the fork, your goulash is ready.